-eternalHealth has partnered with NationsBenefits to offer the OTC benefit.
-NationsBenefits will mail a catalog to each member that lists items, costs and the process to order and receive OTC items.
+eternalHealth has partnered with NationsBenefits to offer the food and produce benefit.
+NationsBenefits will mail a catelog to each member that lists items, costs and the process to order and receive food and produce and OTC items.

-eternalHealth members have four ways to use their OTC allowance.
+eternalHealth members have four ways to use their food and produce allowance.

-- In Store: You can purchase approved OTC items in select pharmacy and grocery stores.
-To find a store near you, visit: https://eternalhealth.nationsbenefits.com/ eternalHealth.NationsBenefits.com - 2.
-Online: To place an order through the Benefits Pro Portal, visit: eternalHealth.NationsBenefits.com - Over the phone: To place an order by phone, please call 1 (800) 680-4568 (TTY: 711).
-The Member Services Team is available October 1st March 31st 8 am 8 pm local time 7 days a week, and April 1st September 30th 8 am 8 pm Monday Friday. - 4.
+- 1. In Store: You can purchase approved food and produce items in select pharmacy and grocery stores.
+To find a store near you, visit: eternalHealth.Nationsbenefits.com - 2.
+Online: To place an order through the Benefits Pro Portal, visit: eternalHealth.NationsBenefits.com - 3.
+Over the phone: To place an order by phone, please call 1 (800) 680-4568 (TTY: 711).
+The Member Services Team is available October 1st March 31st 8 am 8 pm local time 7 days a week, and April 1st September 30th 8 am 8 pm Monday Friday - 4.
 Mail: To place an order by mail, send your completed order form using the postage-paid envelope to:

-NationsBenefits 1700 N. University Drive Plantation, FL 33322 There is no coinsurance, copayment, or deductible for covered OTC items
+NationsBenefits 1700 N. University Drive Plantation, FL 33322